Expedition & wild camping training

 How fit do I need to be?

-For the Snowdonia course you need to be able to hike with a day pack for 7 hours over multiple days and ascend over 1000m on the first day.
-We will go up the Watkins path which is challenging, at times with scree, and will take over 7 hours and has a 1400m ascent.
+For the Snowdonia course, you need to be able to hike with a day pack for 7 hours over multiple days and ascend over 1000m on the first day.
+We will take the Watkins path, which is challenging at times, with a small scree slope, and it will take over 7 hours to complete, with a 1,400 m ascent.

-What happens if I cannot make one of the Zoom training sessions?
+What happens if I am unable to attend one of the Zoom training sessions?

 We understand that we all live busy lives.
-A recording of the Zoom session will be made available if you cannot make it.
+A recording of the Zoom session will be made available to you if you are unable to attend.
 You can then watch it whenever you get a chance.
-If you have any questions after this, you will, of course, be able to email / talk to one of our professional guides.
+If you have any questions after this, you will, of course, be able to email/talk to one of our professional guides.

-• The total cost is £299 per person.
-All bookings start with a one on one call with one of our qualified guides.
-This call is to make sure all your questions are answered so that all team members know about the expedition challenges and the commitment that must be made in preparation.
-You may also ask any further questions you may have around the expedition.
+All bookings start with a one-on-one call with one of our qualified guides.
+This call is to make sure that all your questions are answered, so that all team members know about the expedition challenges and the commitment required for preparation.
+You may also ask any further questions you may have about the expedition.
 After this call, a deposit of 30% will be sent to you to secure your place.
 The balance is due 50 days before the start of the expedition.
 For cancellations made within 30-40 days of the trip commencement date, Turn Wild reserves the right to retain 50% of the balance payment.
 For cancellations within 30 days of the departure date, Turn Wild will retain 100% of the total fee.
-For any further questions or to secure a place, please contact us via the details below.
+For any further questions or to secure a place, please get in touch with us via the details below.
 Thank you, and let your adventure begin!

 Contact Ian on 07901 916 169 or Ian@turnwild.com.
 Find more about Turn Wild’s terms and conditions here.